 His scientific activities are highly interdisciplinary, ranging from nanotechnology to biophysics, nanodiagnostics, nanomedicine, nanobiotechnology and nanochemistry, and are intensively focused on the understanding of the interaction between nanomaterials and living systems.
 His current research interests deal with three main topics: the identification of the response of biological systems upon interaction with nanoscale materials and investigation of the underlying mechanisms; the development of low-cost hybrid sensing strategies, based on nanoparticles, for point-of-care diagnostics; the development of nanomaterials-based systems for nanomedicine, nanoimaging, and biomedical applications.

-PPP has authored over 140 peer-reviewed publications in International Journals (including Nature Nanotechnology, PNAS, ACS Nano, Angewandte Chemie, Advanced Materials, Chem.
+PPP has authored over 150 peer-reviewed publications in International Journals (including Nature Nanotechnology, Nature Communications, PNAS, ACS Nano, Angewandte Chemie, Advanced Materials, Chem.
 Soc.
-Rev., receiving >7500 citations), several book chapters, and many invited and oral contributions to International Conferences.
-He is also author of >25 granted patents (EU, US, CN, JP), some already licensed and developed in commercial products.
+Rev., receiving >9000 citations), several book chapters, and many invited and oral contributions to International Conferences.
+He is also author of >25 granted patents (EU, US, CN, JP, HK), some already licensed and developed in commercial products.
 PPP is strongly committed to technology transfer and has several collaborations and partnerships with industry.
-He led various national and international projects in the field of nanoscience and nanobiotechnology (he has been granted more than 5.8 M€ of external funds).
+He led various national and international projects in the field of nanoscience and nanobiotechnology (he has been granted more than 6.2 M€ of external funds).
 He is also reviewer of major scientific journals (Nature Materials, Nature Nanotechnology, etc.) and international funding agencies (Israel Science Foundation, American Chemical Society, Human Frontier Science Program).
-He is co-founder and partner of HiQ-Nano, a start-up company specialized in the green production of high quality nanoparticles, reference nanomaterials, and point-of-care diagnostics.
+He is co-founder and partner of HiQ-Nano, a start-up company specialized in the green production of high-quality nanoparticles, reference nanomaterials, and point-of-care diagnostics.